dzhang30/Iris/README.md

     }
     ```
 * create the iris tags for the ec2 instance you are testing on
-    * add `ihr:iris:profile` tag and set it to the profile config name without the `.json`
+    * add `ihr:iris:profile` tag and set it to the profile config name without the `.json` suffix
         * e.g. `ihr:iris:enabled = tvclient` for the `stg-tvclient101.ihrcloud.net` host
     * add `ihr:iris:enabled = True`

-By default, Iris will download and create all dependent files to the path defined by `iris_root_path` in `iris.cfg`.
-The default path is `/opt/iris`, but you can
-change that to any other path for development.

 Make sure that these requirements are fulfilled to complete testing:
 * `tox` runs successfully (unit testing, linting, type checking, coverage)